Songjiang, Shanghai: Subdistricts and towns

 Songjiang District has six subdistricts, eleven towns and three special township-level divisions.

 Climate

 Attractions

 Xilin Chan Temple is a Buddhist temple in Yueyang Subdistrict, which is also a famous tourist attraction.

-Zuibaichi is one of the five ancient Chinese gardens in Shanghai that dates back to the Song Dynasty.
+Zuibaichi is one of the five ancient Chinese gardens in Shanghai that dates back to the Song dynasty.

 The Songjiang Mosque is the oldest mosque in Shanghai with its latest rebuild in 1391.

 Songjiang's emblematic tower is the 9-story Fangta Pagoda, or Songjiang Square Pagoda.

 Dacang Bridge is a historic stone arch bridge over the Old City River in the district.

+Songjiang Tangjing Building is located in the Zhongshan Primary School, Songjiang District and it is the oldest surviving above-ground relic in Shanghai built in 859 AD.

+Sheshan Basilica is a Roman Catholic church built on Sheshan Hill in the Romanesque architectural style.
+Originally constructed in 1863, the current church was finished in 1935.